LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

     }

 This is the same sort of wrapper we have used for our Main programs!
-Before, everything inside was labeled ``static``.
+*Before*, everything inside was labeled ``static``.
 Now we see what happens with the ``static`` keyword omitted....

 .. index::